tartley/tartley.github.io/posts/doomsday-clock.md

-inter-relationship between all the DC time-lines and universes, establishing that historical stories, such as Superman's original appearance in Action Comics of the 1930s, represent realities that still exist, out in the multiverse, unaffected by subsequent re-ploughing that forever drives Superman's origin story further forward in time over the years.
+inter-relationship between all the DC time-lines and universes, establishing that historical stories, such as Superman's original appearance in Action Comics of the 1930s, represent realities that still exist, out in the multiverse, unaffected by subsequent commercial re-ploughing that forever drives Superman's origin story further forward in time over the years.
 All these worlds, including the various DC pre-crisis worlds, are accessible to Manhattan's powers.

-Incidentally, this enables DC to undo the changes wrought by the last few years unpopular "new 52" era: The Justice League's alternate roster, the early death of Clark's parents, which distances Superman from humanity and changes the character dramatically, the loss of the Justice Society of America from Earth, and the loss of Wally West's Flash.
-All these and more are written off as the effects of Dr Manhattan's meddling, isolated and preserved in just another spun-off part of the multiverse, and jettisoned from the privileged *metaverse*, the core template from which all multiversal threads are forged, as it reverts to more-or-less its former state when Manhattan's changes are undone during *Doomsday Clock*'s story.
+Incidentally, this enables DC to undo the changes wrought by the last few years' unpopular "New 52" era.
+This meant nothing to me when I started reading, I know basically nothing about American comics, only being familiar with the fabulous British *2000AD*.
+I was spurred into reading around the DC lore, and by the time I was done, I understood that the *New 52* reality included things like The Justice League's alternate roster, the early death of Clark's parents, which distances Superman from humanity and changes the character dramatically, the loss of the Justice Society of America from Earth, and the loss of Wally West's Flash.
+All these and more are written off as the effects of Dr Manhattan's meddling, isolated and preserved in just another spun-off part of the multiverse, while being jettisoned from the privileged *metaverse*, the core template from which all subsequent multiversal threads are forged, as it reverts to more-or-less its former state when Manhattan's changes are undone during *Doomsday Clock*'s story.

 In doing all this, Manhattan exhibits his usual clinical detachment from the human consequences of his actions, setting himself up as the villain of the